The Rutter Organization

 EPISODE 1: TOGO RAILEY

-PAT RILEY REMEMBERS 66 GAME
+PAT RILEY REMEMBERS THE 1966 CHAMPIONSHIP GAME

 Pat Riley has always boiled the 1966 title game down to one truth: Texas Western took control immediately and never let Kentucky breathe.
 He points to David Lattin’s opening dunk over him as the moment he knew the Wildcats were in trouble.
 In Riley’s view, Texas Western was sharper, more disciplined, and better prepared, and he’s never offered excuses — just respect for a team he believes outplayed Kentucky from start to finish.